Faivel10/Netflix-clone/README.md

 - Add movie\show card details on click.
 - Add the trailer of each movie\show to their card information.
 - Add the option to login and register new users (using Firebase to at first)
-- Add profile page for each user (using Firebase at first)
 - Add backend support using NodeJS with Express.
 - Upgrate the visual look of the website.
 - Add comments and reviews to each show\movie.